-Oxygen provided for at least 15 hours/day, and up to 24 hours a day may have additional benefit.
+Oxygen provided for at least 15 hours a day, and up to 24 hours a day may have additional benefit.
 Whilst it can prolong life in patients with persistent hypoxia in a stable condition LTOT has few benefits on quality of life.
-Currently, it is both over and under-prescribed and poorly adhered to by patients, despite its proven benefits.
-LTOT should only be prescribed after assessment by a specialist home oxygen assessment service.
+Currently, it is both over-and under-prescribed and poorly adhered to by patients, despite its proven benefits.52 LTOT should be prescribed only after assessment by a specialist home oxygen assessment service.
 LTOT should not normally be started during an exacerbation, if so it should be reassessed when the patient is stable.